 Spin-tensor representations $V$ are also allowed.\footnote{For example, a toy-model was studied in \cite{Pope:1989vj}, where $\hs$ was taken to be $so(4,2)$.
-This can be understood as $sl(V)$ for $V$ being the spinor representation of $so(3,2)$. } Further extensions can be obtained by tensoring $\hs(V)$ with the matrix algebra $\mathrm{Mat}_N$, which turns the otherwise abelian spin-one field associated with $1$ of $\mathrm{End}(V)$ into the Yang-Mills field.\footnote{One can also project onto the symmetric and anti-symmetric parts of the tensor product $V\otimes V$ (as a matter of fact $V\sim V^*$ for finite-dimensional representations of $so(3,2)$), the only restriction being for it to contain the adjoint, i.e. $so(3,2)$ itself.
-In this way one can define higher spin analogs of $so(V)$ and $sp(V)$. } Note, that $\hs(V)=gl(V)=sl(V)\oplus u(1)$ as a Lie algebra and the spin-one field always decouples unless the Yang-Mills groups are added.
-Since the finite-dimensional higher spin algebras result from $\mathrm{End}(V)$ they are equipped with a canonical trace operation $\Tr$, which allows us to write down the Chern-Simons action.
+This can be understood as $sl(V)$ for $V$ being the spinor representation of $so(3,2)$. } Further extensions can be obtained by tensoring $\hs(V)$ with the matrix algebra $\mathrm{Mat}_N$, which turns the otherwise abelian spin-one field associated with $1$ of $\mathrm{End}(V)$ into the Yang-Mills field.\footnote{One can also project onto the symmetric and anti-symmetric parts of the tensor product $V\otimes V$ (as a matter of fact $V\sim V^*$ for finite-dimensional representations of $so(3,2)$), the only restriction being that it to contain the adjoint, i.e. $so(3,2)$ itself.
+In this way one can define higher-spin analogs of $so(V)$ and $sp(V)$. } Note, that $\hs(V)=gl(V)=sl(V)\oplus u(1)$ as a Lie algebra and the spin-one field always decouples unless the Yang-Mills groups are added.
+In other words, these are not infinite-dimensional higher-spin algebras but matrix realizations with higher-spin interpretation via so(3,2) decomposition.
+Since the finite-dimensional higher-spin algebras result from $\mathrm{End}(V)$ they are equipped with a canonical trace operation $\Tr$, which allows us to write down the CS action.

 \paragraph{Example 1.} As the simplest example, let us take the vector representation, which is denoted by one-cell Young diagram $\YoungpA$.
-The corresponding algebra, $\hs(\YoungpA)$, has the following spectrum:\footnote{When treated as a higher spin algebra in $AdS_4$ this spectrum corresponds to a spin-2 field, partially-massless depth-$3$ spin-3 field and to a spin-one field.}
+The corresponding algebra, $\hs(\YoungpA)$, has the following spectrum:\footnote{When treated as a higher-spin algebra in $AdS_4$ this spectrum corresponds to a spin-2 field, partially-massless depth-$3$ spin-3 field and to a spin-one field.}

 The algebra is just the matrix algebra with $(d+2)^2$ generators $\ttt\fdu{A}{B}$ decomposed with respect to $so(d,2)$ (we keep the discussion $d$-dimensional here, otherwise, $d=3$).
 The $gl_{d+2}$ commutation relations are